 "Oh, nothing.
-I thought you might have something pleasant to say."

-"My name is Sheldon, David Sheldon," he said, with direct relevance, holding out a thin hand.
-Her hand started out impulsively, then checked.
+I thought you might have something pleasant to "My name is Sheldon, David Sheldon," he said, with direct relevance, holding out a thin hand.
+Her hand started out impulsively, then checked "My name is Her hand started out impulsively, then checked.
 "My name is Lackland, Joan Lackland."
 The hand went out.
-"And let us be friends."

-"It could not be otherwise - " he began lamely.
+"And let us be "It could not be otherwise - " he began lamely.

 "And I can feed my men all the tinned goods I want?" she rushed on.
 "Till the cows come home," he answered, attempting her own lightness, then adding, "that is, to Berande.
 You see we don't have any cows at Berande."
 She fixed him coldly with her eyes.